 The Debrief on Briefing Documents: How to Maximize Your Briefing Book for FDA Advisory Committee Meetings

-At an FDA Advisory Committee (ADCOM) meeting – one of the most important days in a product’s development – Sponsors typically have no more than 75 minutes to credibly and persuasively explain their entire development program.
+At an FDA Advisory Committee (ADCOM) meeting – one of the most important days in a product’s development – sponsors typically have no more than 75 minutes to credibly and persuasively explain their entire development program.
 The stakes are high because the committee plays a key role in influencing the fate of the product.
 Since every minute counts, every word must be chosen carefully.
-Fortunately, a Sponsor’s briefing documents, which the ADCOM members will receive in advance of the meeting, are an opportunity to elaborate on key issues and set the tone for the day.
+Fortunately, a sponsor’s briefing documents, which ADCOM members receive in advance of the meeting, are an opportunity to elaborate on key issues and set the tone for the day.

-Before starting to write, there are a few things to consider.
+Before starting to write, here are a few things to consider.

-Secondly, it is important to keep in mind that the intended audience for this document is not the FDA, but rather a committee of physicians, academicians, and non-voting industry and consumer representatives.
+Second, it is important to keep in mind that the intended audience for this document is not the FDA, but rather a committee of physicians, academicians, and nonvoting industry and consumer representatives.
 While some members of the committee may be experts in the product’s indication, the group is heterogeneous; therefore, the briefing document needs to be geared toward a diverse audience.

-One of the hardest parts of writing a briefing document is deciding what to include without making it a 300-page document.
-The goal is to lead the readers through the logical, and usually chronological, development of the product without overloading them with unnecessary details.
-In addition to the general overview of the development program, the briefing document should also highlight specific topics or key issues on which the Advisory Committee will likely be asked to discuss or vote.
+One of the hardest parts of writing a briefing document is deciding what to include without making it 300 pages.
+The goal is to lead the readers through the logical and usually chronological development of the product without overloading them with unnecessary details.
+In addition to the general overview of the development program, the briefing document should also highlight specific topics or key issues on which the ADCOM will likely be asked to discuss or vote.

-In 2015, 3D Communications polled 340 former Advisory Committee members from the Center for Drug Evaluation and Research (CDER).
-Twenty-six percent said they read beyond the executive summary only for key data sections or specific data, and 30% said they spend four hours or less reviewing both the FDA and Sponsor’s briefing documents.
+In 2015, 3D Communications polled 340 former ADCOM members from the Center for Drug Evaluation and Research (CDER).
+Results showed that 26% read beyond the executive summary only for key data sections or specific data, and 30% spend four hours or less reviewing both the FDA and sponsor’s briefing documents.
 The vast majority (86%) prefer documents under 100 pages, with summaries for each section.

 Based on these practices, 3D recommends starting the briefing document with a relatively long executive summary (10-15 pages).
 We also suggest structuring the body of the document so it is easy to navigate with a detailed table of contents, cross-links, and clear headings.

-In terms of content, the biggest watch-out is to make sure no data are in the briefing document that FDA has not yet seen.
-Otherwise, all other data are fair game, including new analyses of data the have already been submitted.
-Advisory Committee members who were surveyed also reported that they prefer text supported by tables and graphs (as opposed to mostly text or mostly tables and graphs).
+In terms of content, rule number one is to make sure no data are in the briefing document that the FDA has not yet seen.
+Otherwise, all other data are fair game, including new analyses of data that’s already been submitted.
+ADCOM members who were surveyed also reported that they prefer text supported by tables and graphs (as opposed to mostly text or mostly tables and graphs).

-While the briefing document is due approximately one month (22 business days) before ADCOM members will hear the Sponsor’s presentation, it is essential that key messages are aligned between both the document and presentation.
-The repetition is important both for consistency and retention; the more times messages are delivered, the more likely they are to stick.
+While the briefing document is due approximately one month (22 business days) before ADCOM members will hear the sponsor’s presentation, it is essential that key messages are aligned between the document and presentation.
+The repetition is important for consistency and retention: the more times messages are delivered, the more likely they are to stick.